Shawon5030/History-Of-All-Programming-Language-/Python.md

 Due to Python's extensive mathematics library and the third-party library NumPy, the language is frequently used for scientific scripting in tasks such as numerical data processing and manipulation.[134][135]

 Function syntax
+Functions are created in Python by using the def keyword.
+A function is defined similarly to how it is called, by first providing the function name and then the required parameters.
+Here is an example of a function that prints its inputs: